Sacraments

 Apart from marriage, the baptism of a child is one of the most grace-filled moments in the life of a family.
 When a mother learns that she is with child, a family often begins to plan showers and to prepare a nursery, all of which are worthy practices.
 But in preparing for a child’s birth, we should never forget to prepare for a child’s rebirth into the Body of Christ through that initial sacrament of Baptism.
 In Baptism, an indelible (albeit invisible) mark is placed upon us that sets us aside.
 We are forever claimed as a son or daughter of God as well as a soldier of Christ, members of the Church Militant.
 As such, we are also called to be future saints with God’s great grace.
 Spiritual preparation is essential, then, not only in getting the ceremony and sacrament completed, but also in preparing another soul to be raised up in a godly and Christian way.

-• Be registered at Mary Our Queen at least six months prior to baptism date and attend Mass regularly/be in good standing with our parish
+• We will confirm you have been registered at Mary Our Queen for at least six (6) months prior to the baptismal date, you regularly attend Mass, and are in good standing with our parish

-You may contact with our Baptism Class Coordinator at baptism@maryourqueen.com to schedule your attendance at a Parent Baptism Class.
 Our program, Belonging: Baptism in the Family of God, prepares families for the beautiful Sacrament of Baptism, while reminding them of who they are as God’s children and the significance of their vocation.
-The program is designed to provide parents with an incredible encounter with Jesus and with the Church.
-This program will prepare parents to have their children baptized.
-Parents will learn what it means to be children of God and that in the Church, they will always have a place where they belong.
+It is designed to provide parents with an incredible encounter with Jesus and His Church.
+In addition to preparing parents to have their children baptized, this program will help parents learn what it means to be a child of God and that in the Church, they will always have a place where they belong.

 Who can be a Godparent?

-According to Church law, godparents and sponsors must be people who lead and live a Christian life, they must be practicing Catholics.
-A godparent or sponsor must have received the sacraments of Christian initiation themselves (baptism, confirmation and communion).
-The whole point of being a godparent or sponsor is to assist a person to be faithful to their baptismal promises, so non-practicing Catholics are already failing at this, and are disqualified.
-Baptized non-Catholics can only act as Christian witnesses.
-A godparent or sponsor must be 16 years of age or older.
+According to Church law, godparents and sponsors must be people who lead and live a Christian life, in other words, they must be practicing Catholics.
+They must have received the sacraments of Christian initiation themselves (baptism, confirmation and holy communion).
+The whole point of being a godparent or sponsor is to assist a person to be faithful to their baptismal promises, so by failing to do this in their own lives, non-practicing Catholics disqualify themselves.
+A baptized non-Catholic can only act as Christian witnesses, not a godparent or sponsor.
+Finally, the person you choose must be 16 years of age or older.

 There should be only one male and only one female sponsor or godparent.
 Parents cannot be the godparents or sponsors of their own children.
 Parents, sponsors and pastors should not permit non-Christian names to be given in baptism and/or confirmation.

 When choosing godparents, please choose faithful, practicing Catholics who will be dutiful in their task to keep your child, and thus your family, practicing Catholics.
-Godparents should be confirmed, and if they are married Catholics, they should be married in the Church.
-A good godparent is someone who will scold a parent if they stop going to Mass, and correct a parent if they stop going to regular confession.
+In addition to the requirements already mentioned, godparents, if married, should have been married in the Catholic Church.
+A good godparent is someone who will admonish a parent if they stop going to Mass, and correct a parent if they stop going to confession regularly.
 A serious godparent will make sure the parents are doing all they can to raise up Catholic children.
 Prayer should be an important part of their daily life.
 Talking with God everyday helps one to know and love the One who knows us better than we know ourselves and loves us more than we can comprehend.
 Choose a godparent who actually prays!
 These qualities mean that it is essential to find a conscientious, practicing Catholic who is serious about living out his or her own Catholic life.

-To begin the process of having your child baptized, please complete our Baptism Registration Form below and submit with a copy of your child’s birth certificate.
+To begin the process of having your child baptized at Mary Our Queen, you must first submit a Baptism Registration Form (below or in the office).
+If possible, please upload a copy of your child’s birth certificate and the ‘Letter of Good Standing’ for the godparents with your registration.
 Once you submit your Baptism Registration Form (below), the office will confirm receipt of your document via email.
+You will also be contacted within a week by the Baptism Coordinator (Todd Coury).

 Have Questions?